apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/android/webview.md

    It should implement the included methods.
 You may wish to copy them from `/framework/src/org/apache/cordova/CordovaActivity.java`, or else implement them on your own.
-The following code fragment
-   <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s a basic application that relies on the interface.
-Note how
-   the referenced view id matches the `id` attribute specified in the XML fragment <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>n above:
+The following code fragment shows a basic application that relies on the interface.
+Note how the referenced view id matches the `id` attribute specified in the XML fragment shown above:

         public class CordovaViewTestActivity extends Activity implements CordovaInterface {
             CordovaWebView cwv;